-Spring: All proposals to Innovation and Campus projects must be submitted no later than 9 April 2018,16:00 CET .
+Full-propsal: All proposals to Innovation projects, Campus activities and Accelerator activities must be submitted no later than 27 March 2019,16:00 CET .

-All proposals will need to be submitted via the Plaza system.
-The call forms will be available as of 12 February 2018.
+All full-proposals will need to be submitted via the Plaza system.
+The call forms will be available as of 7 February 2019.
 The headings of the call form are already specified in the specific call details.
 Please be aware that you need to be fully registered in order to submit a proposal, and your registration may require up to 36 hours to be approved.

 All eligible proposals will be evaluated.
 The evaluation process involves two stages in all three activity pillars: